ayepRahman/ethereum_solidity_tutorial/README.md

 - The function is part of the contract interface, can be accessed only from other contracts or by EOA accounts using transactions.
 It's automatically public.
 - Not-available for state variables.

+## Function Modifiers

+- Functions modifiers are used to modify the behavior of a function.
+They test a condition before calling a function which will be executed only if the condition of the modifier evaluates to true.
+- Using function modifiers you acoid redundant-code and possible errors.
+- They are contract properties and are inherited.
+- They dont return and use only require().
+- They are defined using the modifier keyword.

+## Withdrawal Pattern

+- We dont proactively send back the funs to the users that didnt win the auction.
+We'll use the "withdrawal pattern" instead.
+- We should only send ETH to a user when he explicitly requests it.
+- This is the "withdrawal" pattern and helps use avoiding "re-entrance attacks" that could cause unexpected behavior, including catastophic financial loss for the users.